RFM (market research): Variations

 RFE – Recency, Frequency, Engagement is a broader version of the RFD analysis, where Engagement can be defined to include visit duration, pages per visit or other such metrics.

-RFM-I – Recency, Frequency, Monetary Value – Interactions is a version of RFM framework modified to account for recency and frequency of marketing interactions with the client (e.g. to control for possible deterring effects of very frequent advertising engagements).

-RFMTC – Recency, Frequency, Monetary Value, Time, Churn rate is an augmented RFM model proposed by I-Cheng et al. (2009).
+RFMTC – Recency, Frequency, Monetary Value, Time, Churn rate is an augmented RFM model proposed by Yeh et al. (2009).
 The model utilizes Bernoulli sequence in probability theory and creates formulas that calculate the probability of a customer buying at the next promotional or marketing campaign.
 This model has been implemented by Alexandros Ioannidis for datasets such as the Blood Transfusion and CDNOW data sets.